robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 💫 The tightening principle here

-You’ve already got a complete metaphor in:
+💫 The tightening principle here is: you’ve already got a complete metaphor in:

 > fabric + repetition + handling

 You don’t need to *reinforce* it with a second analogy.
 In fact, adding one slightly signals:

 > “the first one might not be enough”